Elijaht-dev/ovh_ipv6/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 (the "License") - see the LICENSE file for details.